Security Hub CSPM controls for Amazon Cognito - Amazon Security Hub

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Security Hub controls for Amazon Cognito
+Security Hub CSPM controls for Amazon Cognito

-These Amazon Security Hub controls evaluate the Amazon Cognito service and resources.
+These Amazon Security Hub CSPM controls evaluate the Amazon Cognito service and resources.
 The controls might not be available in all Amazon Web Services Regions.
 For more information, see Availability of controls by Region.

 [Cognito.1] Cognito user pools should have threat protection activated with full function enforcement mode for standard authentication